Campus Ministry Team

 Meetings are Fridays at 12:30pm in STM room 2001.

 Chapel and Prayer

 STM Mass Times

 (September to April Schedule)

-Weekday Mass is celebrated Monday-Thursday at 11:30 am. (beginning on Wednesday, Sept.
+Weekday liturgies will be celebrated Wednesday-Friday at 11:30 am. (beginning on Wednesday, Sept.
 4)

-Byzantine-Ukrainian Catholic Divine Liturgy is celebrated on Fridays at 11:30 am. (beginning on Friday, Sept.
-6)
+Byzantine-Ukrainian Catholic Divine Liturgy is celebrated on Thursdays at 11:30 am. (beginning on Thursday, Sept.
+5)

 The Sacrament of Reconciliation (Confession)

 In the Sacrament of Reconciliation, Jesus provides us with a way of being reconciled to God and to those we've hurt, and to be strengthened in our connection to God's entire family.
 Opportunities for individual (one-on-one) celebration of the sacrament are available at the College on: